-- The Critical Professional SENCO: Life & Career of a SENCO – SENCOs will be required to reflect on their personal and professional qualities needed to make a positive impact on the ethos and culture in schools and other settings.
+- The Critical Professional SENCO: Life & Career of a SENCO – SENCOs will be required to reflect on the personal and professional qualities needed to make a positive impact on the ethos and culture in schools and other settings.

 Mode of delivery

-- Work-based, flexible and practical programme.
+- A work-based, flexible and practical programme.

-- A Reflective Essay (3500-4000 words) (20 credits)
+- A reflective essay (20 credits)

-- Implementing and writing up of an Action Research Project (5,000-6000 words) (20 credits)
+- Implementing and writing up of an Action Research Project (20 credits)

 For a full programme specification and module breakdown please email email@example.com

 ‘I have learned so much by studying for the NASENCO award at The University of Buckingham.
-The structure and content of the course has helped me to be a more effective and well informed SENCO.’
+The structure and content of the course have helped me to be a more effective and well informed SENCO.’

-‘The course focus on guided tasks and evidencing the SENCO Learning Outcomes have made me much better at making decisions – both as a leader and as a teacher, benefiting both students and staff.’
+‘The course focuses on guided tasks and evidencing the SENCO Learning Outcomes have made me much better at making decisions – both as a leader and as a teacher, benefiting both students and staff.’

-‘Because of this NASENCO Course I am meeting needs much better and supporting colleagues more effectively.’
+‘Because of this NASENCO Course, I am meeting needs much better and supporting colleagues more effectively.’

 The training days are well structured and I really like the guidance and time to discuss with other SENCOs’